Renting a flat: Access to housing and accommodation

 The landlord can also discriminate against you if your impairment poses an unreasonable risk of harm to you or to other people and reducing the risk to normal levels would cause an unreasonable amount of disruption.
 The risk to other people can include the risk of infecting them with a physical illness, but it can also include non-physical harm – for example, when a person’s behaviour interferes with other tenants’ peace, comfort or privacy.

-Example: The “risk of harm” exception
+Example: When the “risk of harm” exception applies

 Case: Tenancy Tribunal, Palmerston North 410884

-he tenant, who had a mental health condition, rented a room in a boarding house with a total of 14 residents.
+The tenant, who had a mental health condition, rented a room in a boarding house with a total of 14 residents.
 This shared house was run by a charitable trust that provides accommodation for vulnerable people who find it hard to rent in the private market or to get council or state housing.

 The tenant was given notice by the landlord that they were ending the tenancy.
 The tenant had made several complaints to the landlord about the place and about the other residents – for example, that the light in the toilet didn’t work and that the other residents had been rude to him.